 Time is of the Essence.
 Subject to Section 24 of this Additional Terms and Conditions, Addendum 3, time is of the essence as to the performance of each party’s obligations under this Lease.

 Business Day.
 “Business Day” means any day that is not a Saturday, Sunday, or state or federal holiday.
+Business Hour.
+“Business Hour” means between 8:00am and 5:00pm local time where the Premises are located.

 Counterparts; Electronic Signatures.
 Landlord or Tenant may deliver executed signature pages to this Lease by electronic means to the other party, and the electronic copy will be deemed to be effective as an original.
 This Lease may be executed in any number of counterparts, each of which will be deemed an original and all of which counterparts together will constitute one agreement with the same effect as if the parties had signed the same signature page.